tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 ### Run First Examples
 The Nucleo board provides a virtual serial port over USB.
 To view the output from the examples, connect to this serial port using a terminal emulator (e.g., `minicom`, `screen`, or PuTTY).

-At first, it is recommended to run **lt_ex_show_chip_id_and_fwver** example.
-This example will print among other information the CHIP ID and TROPIC01's firmware versions.
+First, it is recommended to run the **lt_ex_show_chip_id_and_fwver** example.
+This example will print, among other information, the CHIP ID and TROPIC01's firmware versions.
 To run this example on the Nucleo board, you can use a provided `flash.sh` script:

 ```sh
 ./flash.sh build/lt_ex_show_chip_id_and_fwver.elf